Enable DKIM in the Cloud Office Control Panel

 Enable DKIM for a domain

-Log in to the Cloud Office Control Panel, and perform the following steps:
+Log in to the Cloud Office Control Panel

 In the Domains section of the home page, click the Sender Authentication (DKIM) link.